 The current robots in Mech Battle are as follows:

-• Premium Light: Zephyr (4 light slots, has Boost and a Target soft lock ability), Independence (2 heavy slots and 1 medium slot, has Boost)
+• Premium Light: Zephyr (4 light slots, has Boost and a Target soft lock ability, 1,250 platinum)

-• Premium Heavy: Armageddon (2 medium slots and 1 heavy slots, has Boost and fastest speed of a heavy bot at level 1), Atlas (3 medium and 2 light slots, has two charges of Jump that take a total of 30 seconds to reload – 15 seconds each)
+• Premium Heavy: Armageddon (2 medium slots and 1 heavy slots, has Boost and fastest speed of a heavy bot at level 1, 5,000 platinum), Atlas (3 medium and 2 light slots, has two charges of Jump that take a total of 30 seconds to reload – 15 seconds each 5,000 platinum)

 Lights are known for their speed and ability to get to the place where you want when you need it.
 However, due to their low HP, they are vulnerable to focused fire.
 They are best used as harassers and beacon runners and are best deployed outside of an enemy’s eyes.